Deep Feature Fusion for Mitosis Counting

 \subsection{Region Proposal Network}

-The purpose of the RPN is to pre-check and refine which locations before sending them to the detection and classification network to finalize them (section).
+The purpose of the RPN is to select a fixed number of boxes before sending them to the Detection Network (section 4.5) to further reduce and refine them.
 It is a simple 3 layer convolutional network which has one layer that is fed into two sibling fully connected layers used for classification and bounding box regression, respectively.
-Each region surrounding an anchor is regressed to the tighten and center around the position most likely to be an object location \cite{Konig}.
+The RPN uses all the anchors selected for the mini batch to calculate the classification loss using binary cross entropy.
 During training, proposals that overlap the ground-truth objects with an Intersection over Union (IoU) greater than 0.5 are considered foreground, while those with a 0.1 IoU or less are considered background objects, while the rest are ignored.
+Bounding box regression is done using the distance vector to the nearest foreground object and uses smooth $L_1$ loss, as it is more sensitive to outliers \cite{6}.
+The difference of smooth $L_1$ from $L_2$ and normal $L_1$ is that when the magnitude of the $L_1$ error is less than 1, it is considered almost correct, so it diminishes at a faster rate.

-A fixed number of proposals is then output as this class probability representing the \textit{objectness} score and a refined estimation of it's rectangular coordinates \cite{Konig}.
+Each of the proposals is output as this class probability representing the \textit{objectness} score paired with a more refined estimation of its rectangular coordinates \cite{Konig}.